 Tim Burton’s other films are Pee-Wee’s Big Adventure (1985); the bizarre ghost story Beetlejuice (1988); Batman (1989); the genteel artificial boy fairy-tale Edward Scissorhands (1990); Batman Returns (1992); Ed Wood (1994) about the world’s worst director; the alien invasion spoof Mars Attacks!
 (1996); the ghost story Sleepy Hollow (1999), the remake of Planet of the Apes (2001); Big Fish (2003) about an habitual teller of tall tales; the stop-motion animated Gothic fantasy Corpse Bride (2005)); the horror musical Sweeney Todd: The Demon Barber of Fleet Street (2007); Alice in Wonderland (2010); the film remake of the tv series Dark Shadows (2012) the stop-motion animated Frankenweenie (2012); Miss Peregrine’s Home for Peculiar Children (2016); and the live-action remake of Dumbo (2019).
 Burton also produced Henry Selick’s darkly brilliant puppet fantasies The Nightmare Before Christmas (1993) and James and the Giant Peach (1996), as well as the live-action conte cruel Cabin Boy (1994), the animated 9 (2009), Abraham Lincoln, Vampire Hunter (2012) and Alice Through the Looking Glass (2016).
 The Death of “Superman Lives”: What Happened?
 (2015) is a fascinating documentary about Burton’s failed Superman Lives project.

 Roald Dahl’s other films are the short-lived anthology tv series Way Out (1961), which Dahl wrote for and hosted; the screenplays for the James Bond film You Only Live Twice (1967), the children’s film Chitty Chitty Bang Bang (1968) and the psycho-thriller The Night Digger (1971); the anthology series Tales of the Unexpected (1979-81), which he also hosted and adapted his macabre short stories for.
-The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Tim Burton and Henry Selick’s animated James and the Giant Peach (1996), the animated Fantastic Mr. Fox (2009) and Steven Spielberg’s The BFG (2016), all adapt his children’s books.
+The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Tim Burton and Henry Selick’s animated James and the Giant Peach (1996), the animated Fantastic Mr. Fox (2009), Steven Spielberg’s The BFG (2016) and The Witches (2020), all adapt his children’s books.

 Charlie and the Chocolate Factory was parodied in Epic Movie (2007).